-If you attempted to provide a breath sample by blowing into the breathalyzer or breath machine and were unable, the officer will claim that you refused to provide a sample.
+What if you attempted to provide a breath sample by blowing into the breathalyzer or breath machine and were unable.
+The police officer will claim that you refused.
 This will automatically increase the period of the license suspension under the Statutory Summary Suspension.
 For example: if your license suspension would have been 6 months if a sample was provided, the suspension will increase to 1 year.
 If this is your second or greater DUI in the last 5 years, your suspension will increase from 1 year to 3 years.

 What can be done to show the judge that I tried?

 I can show the judge both at the hearing on the license suspension and at trial that you attempted to provide a breath sample.
-If the judge agrees that you honestly attempted to provide a sample, the judge might remove the license suspension.
-Furthermore, the failure to provide a breath sample will not be used against you at the trial of the case.
+If the judge agrees that you attempted to provide a sample, the judge will remove the license suspension.
+Furthermore, the failure to provide a breath sample will not be used against you at the trial.

 I had a client who attempted to blow, but a “sufficient” sample was not obtained.
 The police officer listed it as a refusal.
-On cross examination established that my client did indeed attempt to blow into the breathalyzer machine but a sample was not obtained and that my client simply did not “Refuse” as the Darrian police officer stated on direct examination.
+On cross examination I established that my client did indeed attempt to blow into the breathalyzer machine.
+However, the sample was not obtained.
+Furthermore, my client simply did not “Refuse” as the Darrian police officer stated on direct examination.
 The police officer agreed with me that my client tried to provide a breath sample.
-I followed up by asking, “And it did not seem that my client was playing games with you”.
-The police officer said that it seemed like he was trying.
+I continued the cross examination by asking.
+“And it did not seem that my client was playing games with you”.
+The police officer admitted that it seemed like my client was trying.
 The judge ruled that my client did not refuse to provide a breath sample.
 The judge rescinded the Statutory Summary Suspension.
 The DUI tickets were previously ruled a “not guilty.”
-Both parts of my client’s DUI case was dismisse
+Both parts of my client’s DUI case was dismissed.